slint-ui/slint/docs/src/content/docs/misc/backends_and_renderers.md

   which contains spaces if the login name contains spaces.
 To resolve this issue, set the `CARGO_HOME` environment variable to a path without spaces, such as `c:\cargo_home`.

-* Compilation error when compiling for ARMv7 with hardware floating-pointer support
+* Compilation error when compiling for ARMv7 with hardware floating-point support

   You may see compiler errors that contain this message: